jacksonthall22/SAN-strings/README.md

 ![image](https://backscattering.de/web-boardimage/board.svg?size=400&coordinates=true&fen=5B2/8/8/8/8/4B3/8/8&arrows=Ge3h6,h6,Rh6f8)

-The general rule is that we always generate a string using the file discriminator, and also generate one using the rank discriminator if the rank of the source piece is within *d* ranks of the destination piece, where *d* is the length of the shortest diagonal protruding from the destination square:
+The general rule is that we always generate a string for the file discriminator, but only generate one for the rank discriminator if the rank of the source piece is within *d* ranks of the destination piece, where *d* is the length of the shortest diagonal protruding from the destination square: